Reformulation of $q$-Middle Convolution and Applications: -hypergeometric equation and generalization

 where

 The equation obtained after applying $q$-middle convolution $mc^q_{\lambda'}$ is written as

 The single third-order $q$-difference equation for $g_1(x)$ is derived as

-Each coefficient of $g_1 (q^j x)$ $(j=0,1,2,3)$ is a quadratic polynomial in $x$.
-This is a generalization of the $q$-hypergeometric equation, although it is different from the generalized $q$-hypergeometric equation of order $3$ discussed in Section \ref{sec:qmcex}.
+Each coefficient of $g_1 \bigl(q^j x\bigr)$ $(j=0,1,2,3)$ is a quadratic polynomial in $x$.
+This is a generalization of the $q$-hypergeometric equation, although it is different from the generalized $q$-hypergeometric equation of order $3$ discussed in Section~\ref{sec:qmcex}.
+Equation \eqref{eq:21-111-111-g1} would be novel to the best of our knowledge.
 The function $g_2(x)$ satisfies a single third-order $q$-difference equation whose coefficients are quadratic polynomials in $x$, but the function $g_3(x)$ satisfies a single third-order $q$-difference equation whose coefficients are cubic polynomials in $x$.

 We discuss $q$-integral representations of solutions.
-On the $q$-integral transformation with respect to the $q$-convolution $c^q_{\lambda'} (B_0', B_1')= (G'_0, G'_1)$, it is not possible to apply Theorem \ref{thm:suffcondconv}, because the matrix $I_2 -B'_0$ has the eigenvalue $1$.
-We use Proposition \ref{prop:qcintconv} instead.
-It follows from equations (\ref{sol:Ytil-sta}) and (\ref{eq:Yggaal}) that the function
+On the $q$-integral transformation with respect to the $q$-convolution $c^q_{\lambda'} (B_0', B_1')= (G'_0, G'_1)$, it is not possible to apply Theorem~\ref{thm:suffcondconv}, because the matrix $I_2 -B'_0$ has the eigenvalue $1$.
+We use Proposition~\ref{prop:qcintconv} instead.
+It follows from equations \eqref{sol:Ytil-sta} and \eqref{eq:Yggaal} that the function

-satisfies equation (\ref{eq:B'0B'1ag}) under a suitable condition.
-We specialize the value $\xi $ in equation (\ref{eq:YgxB0'B1'}) to apply Proposition \ref{prop:qcintconv} for $q$-integral representation of solutions to the $q$-difference equation related to $G'_0$ and $G'_1 $ in equation (\ref{eq:G'0G'1matman}).
+satisfies equation \eqref{eq:B'0B'1ag} under a suitable condition.
+We specialize the value $\xi $ in equation \eqref{eq:YgxB0'B1'} to apply Proposition~\ref{prop:qcintconv} for $q$-integral representation of solutions to the $q$-difference equation related to $G'_0$ and $G'_1 $ in equation \eqref{eq:G'0G'1matman}.
 We set

-in equation (\ref{eq:YgxB0'B1'}).
-It follows from equation (\ref{eq:y0la}) that
+in equation \eqref{eq:YgxB0'B1'}.
+It follows from equation \eqref{eq:y0la} that

 under the condition $\mu >0 $.
-It follows from the $q$-difference equation that $\widetilde{y_g}_{1}(x)$ is expressed by a combination of $\widetilde{y_g}_{0}(q x) $ and $\widetilde{y_g}_{0}(x) $.
-Hence, if $\mu - \lambda >0 $, then the assumption of Proposition \ref{prop:qcintconv} (i) to the function $Y_g(x) $ in equation (\ref{eq:YgxB0'B1'}) holds because of the term $x^{\mu - \lambda} $.
-We are going to apply Theorem \ref{thm:qcint} in the situation that equations (\ref{eq:YqxBYx}) and (\ref{eq:qcintadd}) correspond to equation (\ref{eq:B'0B'1ag}) and
+It follows from the $q$-difference equation that $\widetilde{y_g}_{1}(x)$ is expressed by a~combination of $\widetilde{y_g}_{0}(q x) $ and $\widetilde{y_g}_{0}(x) $.
+Hence, if $\mu - \lambda >0 $, then the assumption of Proposition~\ref{prop:qcintconv}\,(i) to the function $Y_g(x) $ in equation \eqref{eq:YgxB0'B1'} holds because of the term $x^{\mu - \lambda} $.
+We are going to apply Theorem~\ref{thm:qcint} in the situation that equations \eqref{eq:YqxBYx} and~\eqref{eq:qcintadd} correspond to equation~\eqref{eq:B'0B'1ag} and